Ephesians 1

 “In him you also, when you heard the word of truth, the gospel of your salvation, and believed in him, were sealed with the promised Holy Spirit” — Ephesians 1:13

 The sequence is deliberate: hear, believe, then sealed.
-Perseverance of the Saints claims the elect are secure from eternity; Unconditional Election says it’s preset.
-So why wait for belief?
-If grace is irresistible, why list “heard” and “believed” as steps?
+However, Calvinism gives a different sequence: we’re sealed before the foundations of the world, then we’re irresistibly woo’d to hear and belief is inevitable after that.
+It’s in the wrong order for the Calvinist.
+Also, if grace is irresistible, why list “heard” and “believed” as steps?
 Calvinism demands God gifts us both—without any human role.
 But this reads like a response, not a decree.

 So even if Paul had this really weird way of writing where he references a long-lost epistle out of nowhere, the actual chapter itself references free will and goes against most of TULIP.